andre-j3sus/isel-leic-notes/6th-semester/cn/7-nosql-databases.md

 ```

 > In order to use complex queries (more than one field/condition), it is necessary to create an index in the Firestore console.
+>
+> **Indexing** refers to the process of creating additional data structures that enable efficient data retrieval.
+Essentially, it's a way to assist the database in quickly locating the data you require without having to scan the entire database.

 ## Limitations